Dr Shahaduz Zaman

 I received my PhD from the University of Amsterdam.
 My doctoral research was an ethnography of a hospital in Bangladesh, one of very few hospital ethnographies in non-Western countries, which has now been published as a book.

 Before joining Glasgow University, I worked at the Institute of Health and Society, Newcastle University, as a Senior Research Associate, and coordinated two EU-FP7 funded multi-country research projects involving Turkey, Syria, Palestine, Tunisia, Jordan, and Lebanon.
 One project comprised a comparative analysis of health policies, and ethnographic exploration of people’s health-seeking behaviour in relation to Non Communicable Diseases (NCDs).
 The other project involved capacity-development in medical anthropology in the partner countries.
 Apart from these Mediterranean countries, I have led collaborative medical-anthropological and medical humanities research projects involving South Asian and African countries.

-Since March 2015 I have been a Research Fellow with the Wellcome Trust funded project Global Interventions at the End of Life, working closely with Professor David Clark, who is the Principal Investigator of the project.
-Specifically, I am responsible for conducting in-depth case studies on end of life interventions in different international settings using multiple methods of enquiry.
+Since March 2015 I have been a Research Fellow with the Wellcome Trust funded project Global Interventions at the End of Life, working closely with Professor David Clark, who is the Principal Investigator of the project, and our other team members.
+I am responsible for conducting in-depth case studies on end of life interventions in different international settings using multiple methods of enquiry.

 I was born and brought up in Bangladesh.
 Before moving to the UK in 2009, I was working as an Associate Professor at the School of Global Health, BRAC University, Bangladesh.

 My fields of research and teaching include medical anthropology, global health policy, health system research, hospital ethnography, community health intervention and end of life care.
 The focus of my research work is mainly in middle and low-income countries.